 QRT - Quick Response Training

-SAT - Scholastic Achievement Test of The College Board sometimes used to satisfy placement testing requirements in community colleges and for admissions testing in baccalaureate institutions.
+SAT - Scholastic Achievement Test of The College Board sometimes used to satisfy placement testing requirements in Florida College System institutions and for admissions testing in baccalaureate institutions.

 SB - Senate Bill (senate bills are even numbered)